evhub/conditioning-predictive-models/posts.md

 # Conditioning Predictive Models

-## Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, Kate Woolverton
+## Evan Hubinger, Adam Jermyn, Johannes Treutlein, Rubi Hudson, Kate Woolverton

-_This is the first of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Jeremy Rubinoff, and Kate Woolverton.
+_This is the first of seven posts in the Conditioning Predictive Models Sequence based on the forthcoming paper “Conditioning Predictive Models: Risks and Strategies” by Evan Hubinger, Adam Jermyn, Johannes Treutlein, Rubi Hudson, and Kate Woolverton.
 Each post in the sequence corresponds to a different section of the paper.
 We will be releasing posts gradually over the course of the next week or so to give people time to read and digest them as they come out._

 _Thanks to Paul Christiano, Kyle McDonell, Laria Reynolds, Collin Burns, Rohin Shah, Sam Marks, Nicholas Schiefer, Ethan Perez, William Saunders, Evan R. Murphy, Paul Colognese, Tamera Lanham, Arun Jose, Ramana Kumar, Thomas Woodside, Jared Kaplan, Beth Barnes, Robert Krzyzanowski, and Andrei Alexandru for useful conversations, comments, and feedback._